mozilla/addons-server/docs/topics/api/misc.rst

         GET /api/v1/home/featured/

     :param dev: the device requesting the homepage, results will be tailored to the device which will be one of: `firefoxos` (Firefox OS), `desktop`, `android` (mobile).
-    :param category: the id of the category to filter on.
+    :param category: the id or slug of the category to filter on.
     :param limit: the number of responses.

     **Response**